-A total of eight (8) resident care plans were sampled, where progress was different from expected.
-The service, in collaboration with the resident or family/whānau, responded by initiating changes to the care plan.
+Where progress was different from expected, the service, in collaboration with the resident or family/whānau responded by initiating changes to the care plan.
 The long-term care plans sampled reflected identified residents' strengths, goals, and aspirations aligned with their values and beliefs documented.
 The evaluations included the residents' degree of progress towards their agreed goals and aspirations as well as whānau goals and aspirations.
 Documented detailed strategies to maintain and promote the residents' independent well-being were sighted.

 All residents reviewed had assessments completed including behaviour, fall risk, nutritional requirements, continence, skin, cultural, and pressure injury assessments.
-The GP visits the service once a week and is available on call when required.
+The GPs visits the service once a week and is available on call when required.
 Medical input was sought within an appropriate timeframe, medical orders were followed, and care was person-centred.
 This was confirmed in the files reviewed and interview conducted with the GP.
 Residents' medical admission and reviews were completed.
 Residents' files sampled identified service integration with other members of the health team.